A canonical Fano threefold has Fano index $\leq 66$: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Jungkai A. Chen, Masayuki Kawakita, Jie Liu, Yuri Prokhorov, and Miles Reid for helpful discussions.
+We would like to thank Yuri Prokhorov for pointing out an inaccurate statement on crepant divisors in the draft, which leads to the definition of non-split crepant divisors (see Definition~\ref{def nonsplit}).

 C.~Jiang was supported by National Key Research and Development Program of China (No. 2023YFA1010600, No. 2020YFA0713200) and NSFC for Innovative Research Groups (No. 12121001).
 C.~Jiang is a member of the Key Laboratory of Mathematics for Nonlinear Sciences, Fudan University.
-H.~Liu is supported in part by the National Key Research and Development Program of China (No. 2023YFA1009801).
+H.~Liu is supported in part by the National Key Research and Development Program of China (No. 2023YFA1009801) and NSFC (No. 12571048).